abdomostafa1/redCourier-privacy-policy/red-courier-privacy-policy.md

 We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
 But remember that no method of transmission over  the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.

 ### Children’s Privacy
-The Company does not knowingly collect or solicit personal information from children  under 13.
+The Company does not knowingly collect or solicit personal information from children  under 13. our app is intended for users above 18

 ### Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.